How To Exit Full Screen on Windows?

 1.)
 F11 Key

-The function keys are the row of keys on a keyboard located directly above the numeric keypad.
-The F1 through F12 keys do different things depending on the application you’re using.
 Using the shortcut key F11, you may enter full-screen mode in many programmes, including browsers like Google Chrome and Mozilla Firefox.
 If you find yourself in full screen mode, though, you may always use F11 to minimise the window.

 The F11 key may not always work unless the function (Fn) key is held down at the same time.
 To reduce the size of the keyboard without having to eliminate keys, it is common practise for laptop makers to assign many functions to a single key via the function key.